-In order to be effective, the proxy, together with the power of attorney or other authority, if any, under which it was certified thereof. must notarially copy be mailed or completed www.alliancetrust.ca/shareholders/ so as to be deposited at the office of the Corporation's agent, Alliance Trust Company, 1010, 407 - 2nd Street S.W., Calgary, Alberta T2P 2Y3, not later than 2:00 p.m.
+In order to be effective, the proxy, together with the power of attorney or other authority, if any, under which it was signed or a notarially certified copy thereof, must be mailed or completed online at www.alliancetrust.ca/shareholders/ so as to be deposited at the office of the Corporation's agent, Alliance Trust Company, 1010, 407 - 2nd Street S.W., Calgary, Alberta T2P 2Y3, not later than 2:00 p.m.
 (Calgary time) on the second last business day (not including Saturdays, Sundays and holidays) preceding the day of the Meeting or any adjournment thereof or deposited with the Chairman of the Meeting on the day of the Meeting prior to the commencement of the Meeting.
 No instrument appointing a proxy shall be valid after the expiration of 12 months from the date of its execution.
 If a proxy is not dated, it will be deemed to bear the date on which it was mailed by management of the Corporation.